pcaversaccio/snekmate/README.md

 ```

 > [!NOTE]
 > If you want to leverage 🐍 snekmate's [`VyperDeployer`](./lib/utils/VyperDeployer.sol) contract for your own testing, ensure that you compile the 🐍Vyper contracts with the same EVM version as configured in your `foundry.toml` file.
 The [`VyperDeployer`](./lib/utils/VyperDeployer.sol) contract offers two overloaded `deployContract` functions that allow the configuration of the target EVM version.
-Please note that since 🐍Vyper version [`0.4.0`](https://github.com/vyperlang/vyper/releases/tag/v0.4.0) the default EVM version is set to `cancun`.
+Please note that since 🐍Vyper version [`0.4.3`](https://github.com/vyperlang/vyper/releases/tag/v0.4.3) the default EVM version is set to `prague`.
 Furthermore, the [`VyperDeployer`](./lib/utils/VyperDeployer.sol) contract relies on the Python script [`compile.py`](./lib/utils/compile.py) for successful compilation and deployment.
 Always use the [`VyperDeployer`](./lib/utils/VyperDeployer.sol) contract alongside with the aforementioned script.

 ### 3️⃣ npm